Magnetar Giant Flare Originated GRB 200415A: Transient GeV emission, Time-Resolved $\rm E_p~ -~L_{iso}$ Correlation, and Implications: Abstract

 \section{Abstract}

 Giant flares (GFs) are unusual bursts from soft gamma-ray repeaters (SGRs) that release an enormous amount of energy in a fraction of a second.
 The afterglow emission of these SGR-GFs or GF candidates is a highly beneficial means of discerning their composition, relativistic speed, and emission mechanisms.
 GRB 200415A is a recent GF candidate observed in a direction coincident with the nearby Sculptor galaxy at 3.5 Mpc.
-While GeV emission is yet not observed from the magnetars, here, we constrain the flux in the past 12 years of observations by Fermi in the direction of GRB 200415A.
-The observations confirm that the GRB 200415A is observed as a transient GeV source.
-We find that a pure pair-plasma fireball cannot explain the observed energetic photons during afterglow emission.
-A baryonic poor outflow is additionally required to convert the kinetic energy into radiation energy efficiently.
+In this work, we searched for transient gamma-ray emission in past observations by \fermi-LAT in the direction of GRB 200415A.
+These observations confirm that GRB 200415A is observed as a transient GeV source only once.
+A pure pair-plasma fireball cannot provide the required energy for the interpretation of GeV afterglow emission and a baryonic poor outflow is additionally needed to explain the afterglow emission.
 A baryonic rich outflow is also viable, as it can explain the variability and observed quasi-thermal spectrum of the prompt emission if dissipation is happening below the photosphere via internal shocks.
-Hints of a correlation of the peak energy and isotropic luminosity are present in the time-dependent data.
-This supports that the $\rm E_p - E_{iso}$ correlation found in SGRs-GFs can be indeed intrinsic to these sources, thus, favoring a baryonic poor outflow, and the variability arising intrinsically from the injection process.
+Using the peak energy ($E_p$) of the time-resolved prompt emission spectra and their fluxes ($F_p$), we found correlation between $E_p$ and $F_p$ or isotropic luminosity $L_{\rm iso}$ for GRB 200415A.
+This supports the intrinsic nature of $E_p$-$E_{\rm iso}$ correlation found in SGRs-GFs, hence favoring a baryonic poor outflow.
+Our results also indicate a different mechanism at work during the initial spike, and that the evolution of the prompt emission spectral properties in this outflow would be intrinsically due to the injection process.

-\keywords{Magnetars; Soft Gamma Repeater - Giant Flares}
+\keywords{ Magnetars; Soft Gamma Repeater - Giant Flares}